bmuellerhstat/rollback-scavenger-hunt/README.md

 **Type the command that will do that.**

 Yay!
-You just un-commited.
-But using `git status` shows us the green file which means we're right back to where we were before we made the commit.
+You just un-commited.  **Using `git status`** shows us the green file which means we're right back to where we were before we made the commit.

 #### When would you use this?
 If you want to leave the files in the staging area, that means you don't need to make any edits.
 So this only really applies to changing your commit message.
 All it will do is undo typing `git commit -m "blah blah blah"`.